nemeritz-ming/COMP6710_Lab_Exercises/src/comp1110/lab2/README.md

 **It is essential that you complete this lab and have a tutor mark it off during the lab**.

-## Part I:  30 Minute Check-In
+## Part I:  30-Minute Check-In

 During the first 30 minutes of each lab _two_ things will be happening:

-1. You will check in with your tutor.
+1. You will check in with **your tutor**.
 This is your chance to very briefly let your tutor know that you're at the lab, and to look at your journal entry together, and to note any issues you would particularly like to get help with during the lab.
 You won't be getting help from your tutor in the first 30 minutes; rather, your tutor will be finding out what peoples' needs are, and they'll be making a plan for how best to help their students during the next 90 minutes.
-2. A _lab leader_ will be addressing the whole lab, discussing the concepts to be covered in today's lab, and will most likely give a demo.
+2. The **lab leader** will be addressing the whole lab, discussing the concepts to be covered in today's lab, and will most likely give a demo.

 These two elements will happen in parallel.
 It should only take a couple of minutes to check in with your tutor.
 The rest of the time you should be following the lab leader.